cjdbarlow/Part-One/gas-analysis.md

 * Many other gases weakly repelled by magnetic fields (diamagnetic)

 * The attaction of a gas mixture to a magnetic field is therefore proportional to its oxygen content
-* Many different methods exist use this property to determine oxygen content
+* Many different methods exist which use this property to determine oxygen content

 ###Pressure Method
 * Gas tested flows into a tube